bookmanarchive/rom-dumper/README.md

 - Unable to handle 4MB / 2 IC ROM cards yet
     - **Solution** This was solved by mapping the CE# pin for the second bank of the ROM card

+## Alternate: Arduino Mega 2560 based dumper (using SPI bus + shift registers)

+Advantages:
+- Speed, much faster speeds with shift registers
+- Lower level code on an MC means less to go wrong
+    - Arduino acts as a pipe, dumps all bytes back out to serial port on connected machine

+Disadvantages:
+- No pretty web interface
+- More coding required
+- More soldering required for shift register daisy chaining
+- **Major:** needs a dedicated host device to save the dumps.
+Thus tying up usage of the host system

+Device not yet built.

 ## Additional tools
 - Some binary comparison utilities available in `utils` for debugging line signals / mappings